Skip to main content

 The past work of the Foundation has helped, amongst other things, the identification of what would shift the dial on youth mental health in our community.
 We had extensive conversations with young people, youth workers, psychologists, and youth advocates to determine where best to provide our support and what would really make a difference.

 The outstanding community participation in the youth mental health fundraising Spin-a-thon event is a great example.
-As a grassroots community fundraising event, we successfully raised over $25,000 which was granted to local surf therapy charity, Wave of Wellness Foundation, to support the development of 40 young people on the Northern Beaches of Sydney with their mental health.
+As a grassroots community fundraising event, we successfully raised over $43,000 to date for four amazing youth mental health charities operating on the Northern Beaches.
 The event sees teams come together and ride (on stationary ‘spin’ bikes) on Manly Corso to raise money for local youth mental health charities.

 Our grant recipients: